chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

     :name: CD-CL

-Using the FFT of the CL for the last 100 seconds, we can obtained the frequency :math:`f_v` at which the vortices are shed :
+Using the FFT of the CL for the last 100 seconds, we can obtain the frequency :math:`f_v` at which the vortices are shed :

 .. image:: images/cylinderFFT.png
     :alt: Strouhal Number
     :align: center
     :name: Strouhal

 This corresponds to the frequency at which the peak of amplitude appears in the FFT : :math:`f_v = 0.2`.
 From this result, we can obtain the Strouhal number, :math:`S_t = 0.2`, using the equation presented above.
-The python script used to obtained the FFT is available in the example folder.
+The python script used to obtain the FFT is available in the example folder.

-The obtained values of the drag and lift coefficients as well as the Strouhal number are compared to results of the literature :
+The obtained values of the drag and lift coefficients as well as the Strouhal number are compared to some results of the literature :

 .. list-table::
    :widths: 20 20 20 20